The Running Man (novel): Plot

 Bradley smuggles Richards past a government checkpoint to Manchester, New Hampshire, where he disguises himself as a half-blind priest.
-In addition, Bradley provides Richards with a set of mailing labels for his videotapes that will leave the Network unable to track him by their postmarks.
+In addition, Bradley provides Richards with a car and a set of mailing labels for his videotapes that will leave the Network unable to track him by their postmarks.
 While spending three days in Manchester, Richards learns that another contestant has been killed, and he dreams that Bradley has betrayed him after being tortured.
 He travels to a safe house owned by a friend of Bradley in Portland, Maine, but is reported by the owner's mother.
-As the police and the Hunters close in on the safe house, Richards is wounded, but manages to escape and spends the night sleeping at an abandoned construction site.
-The next morning, after arranging to mail his videotapes, Richards carjacks a woman named Amelia Williams and takes her hostage.
+The police and Hunters pursue Richards, wounding him, but he manages to escape and spends the night sleeping at an abandoned construction site.
+The following day, after arranging to mail his videotapes, Richards carjacks a woman named Amelia Williams and takes her hostage.
 Alerting the media to his presence, he makes his way to an airport in Derry.
 The police confront Richards, but he bluffs his way onto a plane past both them and the lead Hunter, Evan McCone, by pretending to be carrying an explosive charge powerful enough to destroy the entire facility.
-By this time, Richards has broken the Running Man survival record of eight days and five hours.
+By now, Richards has broken the Running Man survival record of 197 hours.
+The news of Richards' success causes the once complacent and submissive lower class to rise against their elite class oppressors all over the country, with the police unable to stop it.

 Richards takes McCone and Amelia as hostages and has the plane fly low over populated areas to avoid being shot down by a surface-to-air missile.
-However, Killian calls Richards aboard the plane and reveals that he knows Richards has no explosives, as the plane's security system would have detected them.
+Killian calls Richards aboard the plane and reveals that he knows Richards has no explosives, as the plane's security system would have detected them.
 To Richards' surprise, Killian offers him a chance to replace McCone as lead Hunter.
-Richards is hesitant to take the offer, worried that his family will become a target.
-Killian then informs him that Sheila and Cathy were randomly murdered by three intruders, over ten days earlier, before Richards even first appeared on the show.
+Richards hesitates to accept the offer.
+Killian then informs him that Sheila and Cathy have been dead for over 10 days, murdered by intruders.
 Killian gives him some time to make his decision.
-Richards falls asleep and dreams of his murdered family and a gruesome crime scene.
-With nothing left to lose, he calls Killian back and accepts the offer.
+Richards calls Killian back and accepts the offer with nothing left to lose.
 After the contact has been severed, he kills the flight crew and McCone, but suffers a mortal gunshot wound from the latter.
-Richards allows Amelia to jump off the plane with a parachute, and then uses his last strength to override the autopilot and fly toward the skyscraper serving as the headquarters of the Games Network.
+Richards forces Amelia to jump off the plane with a parachute and then uses the last of his strength to reprogram the autopilot and fly toward the skyscraper serving as the headquarters of the Games Network.
 The book ends with the plane crashing into the tower, resulting in the deaths of Richards and Killian.
-The novel closes with the description, "The explosion was tremendous, lighting up the night like the wrath of God, and it rained fire twenty blocks away."
+The novel closes with the description: "The explosion was tremendous, lighting up the night like the wrath of God, and it rained fire twenty blocks away."